fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_005.md

 very senior developers it takes a matter of weeks to pick a new stack and that is good enough for most jobs.

-## How Can Developers Build The Confidence to Make a Career Move?
+## How Can Developers Build The Confidence To Make A Career Move?

 I have always found that confidence comes from the knowledge that you can handle a situation.
 If you think back to your